dotnet/vscode-csharp/debugger.md

     }

 #####Console (terminal) window
 By default, processes are launched with their console output (stdout/stderr) going to the VS Code Debugger Console.
-This is useful for executables that take their input file files, the network, etc. But this does NOT work for applications that want to read from the console (ex: `Console.ReadLine`).
+This is useful for executables that take their input from the network, files, etc. But this does NOT work for applications that want to read from the console (ex: `Console.ReadLine`).
 For these applications, use a setting such as the following:

     "console": "integratedTerminal"

 When this is set to `integratedTerminal` the target process will run inside [VS Code's integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).
-Click the 'Terminal' tab in the tab group beneith the editor to interact with your application.
+Click the 'Terminal' tab in the tab group beneath the editor to interact with your application.

-When this is set to `externalTerminal` the target process will run in a seperate terminal.
+When this is set to `externalTerminal` the target process will run in a separate terminal.

 ##### Stepping into properties and operators
 The debugger steps over properties and operators in managed code by default.
 In most cases, this provides a better debugging experience.
 To change this and enable stepping into properties or operators add: